-We estimate that we have working capital to fund our current business plans through at least March 1, 2018.
-At December 31, 2016, we had approximately \$389.1 million in cash and investments in marketable securities.
-Also, as of December 31, 2016, we had \$255.1 million in debt, including \$250.0 million in principal of senior secured notes and \$5.1 million of capital lease obligations.
-As is further described in Note 9 to our Consolidated Financial Statements, on October 24, 2016, we completed a public offering of common stock with net proceeds of approximately \$189.3 million.
+We estimate that we have working capital to fund our current business plans through at least March 1, 2019.
+At December 31, 2017, we had approximately \$353.2 million in cash and investments in marketable securities and had debt of \$250.0 million in principal of senior secured notes due in October 2020.
+In addition, as described above and in Note 14 to our Consolidated Financial Statements, in February 2018, we entered into a collaboration agreement with BMS under which BMS will pay us a non-refundable upfront cash payment of \$1.0 billion and a share purchase agreement under which BMS will purchase \$850.0 million of shares of our common stock.
+The closings under the two agreements, subject to satisfaction of certain closing conditions, are expected to occur during the second quarter of 2018.